ekowcharles/update-github-actions-secret/README.md

 `SECRET_NAME` is the name of the secret to be created or updated. <b>Required</b>.

 `SECRET_VALUE` is value the secret should be set to. <b>Optional</b>.
-This could be an [output from a previous step or job](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idoutputs).
+This should be an output from a previous step or job(https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idoutputs). !!!
+DO NOT HARDCODE THIS, NOT SECURE !!!

 To view the newly created secret, navigate to settings >> secrets >> actions in the Github repository portal.